wamp-proto/wamp-proto/rfc/text/advanced/rpc_progressive_call_invocations.md

 Therefore, if a *Callee* doesn't support this feature, the *Dealer* MUST respond to the *Caller* with an `wamp.error.feature_not_supported` error message.

-A *Callee* that supports progressive call invocations, but does not support call cancelling, shall be considered by the *Dealer* as not supporting progressive call invocations.
+A *Callee* that supports progressive call invocations, but does not support call canceling, shall be considered by the *Dealer* as not supporting progressive call invocations.